“O, would some power the giftie give us

 Acknowledgements: The initial compilation (of items on Prime Minister Modi’s visit to China in May 2015), crucial for any ‘start-up’ venture to take-off (as the core that is a pre-requisite for further accretion), was made possible by the generous support of a number of well wishers, and voluntary contribution of their services by quite a few students, teachers and others with bilingual felicity (both Indian and Chinese, located in India and abroad).
 Their readiness to spare time and energies, especially those who contributed translations and proof-reading advice gratis or at nominal rates, needs to be acknowledged with gratitude.

 Feedback on any aspect of the project — from its conceptualisation and design to execution – would be most welcome.
 Particularly criticism and suggestions — specific alternatives — to correct and improve the quality of translations so as to better capture nuances.
-(The scan/URL of the original text in Chinese is provided with that end – of open ended participation in the translation enterprise – in view.)
-Likewise in respect of inadvertent omissions of news items and commentaries, and correction of errors and filling in of gaps, in the sources covered.
+(The scan/URL of the original text in Chinese is provided with that end in view – of open ended participation in the translation enterprise .)
+Likewise in respect of any inadvertent omissions of news items and commentaries.